 Since 1999, Brett has led an international performance career which has included opera, theatre, jazz, film and radio.
 He continues to perform, direct and produce theatrical events.
 Specializing in character

 In Fall 2014, I was grateful to be featured in a media campaign for Eyewitness News.
 You can catch me in the first seconds of this commercial.
 Thank you to James Gay and Most Remarkable, LLC. for including me in this production.

 On Saturday, August 23, 2014, Kurt Dyer and I corralled the city of Asbury Park to participate in the international ice bucket challenge.
 As a group, we raised over $3,000 for the Joan Dancy & PALS Foundation, to benefit individuals with ALS.

 This was a tremendous success, planned with only a few days’ notice.
 Thank you to everyone who participated and donated to the cause.

 Director of Development Brett Colby is featured on Comcast Newsmakers for a segment about The Arc’s services, focusing on transition/college programs, Residential offerings and Employment Services.

-The Winter Glow Ball is an annual gala in support of The Arc of Monmouth, a 501(c)(3) nonprofit agency for people with intellectual and developmental disabilities.
-The agency serves over 1,300 individuals and their families at 20 locations throughout the county.
+2014 marked the 48th year of the Winter Glow Ball, an annual gala in support of The Arc of Monmouth, a 501(c)(3) nonprofit agency for people with intellectual and developmental disabilities.

 For more information, visit www.arcofmonmouth.org/winterglow